Digital advertisers continue to suffer massive losses every year — about 97% of marketing budgets go to waste because only 3% of ad clicks convert.

 If you create broad segments and campaigns, you’re basically optimizing for the average and not maximizing for the individual sub-segments.
 Because what works for one audience segment doesn’t necessarily work for another one.
-So, using the same ad and post-click experience for multiple audiences will only lead to a subpar post-click experience.
+So, using the same ad and post-click landing page for multiple audiences will only lead to a subpar post-click landing page.

-Create audience segments and create separate ads and post-click experiences for each of them.
+Create audience segments and create separate ads and post-click landing pages for each of them.

 Create campaigns for every audience segment

 When you create separate ad campaigns for each segment you get to track performance metrics like impressions, clicks, CTR, and conversion rates at a granular level.

 Giving you perfect control over your bidding and budget allocation.

 You can create segments by location, funnel stage, persona, demographics, firmographics, technology stack, and other user criteria depending on the advertising platform you’re using.